Thomas Rundle: Early life

-He was born at Milton Abbot, Devon, about 1688, son of Thomas Rundle, an Exeter clergyman.
+He was born at Milton Abbot, Devon in 1688, son of Thomas Rundle, an Exeter clergyman.
 After Exeter grammar school under John Reynolds, he matriculated as a commoner at Exeter College, Oxford, on 5 April 1704, at the age of 16.
 He took the degree of B.C.L. in 1710.

-In 1712 Rundle made the acquaintance of William Whiston, in Oxford for patristic study and to find support for his Society for Promoting Primitive Christianity.
+In 1712, Rundle made the acquaintance of William Whiston, in Oxford for patristic study and to find support for his Society for Promoting Primitive Christianity.
 Rundle and his tutor Thomas Rennel were sympathetic, but thought Whiston would find no other local recruits.
 Rundle in the same year became tutor to the only son of John Cater of Kempston, near Bedford.
 Here Whiston visited him, and suggested a critical examination of the Sibylline oracles, which he didn't complete.
 Going to London, he attended Whiston's society, which held meetings from 3 July 1715 to 28 June 1717; but Thomas Emlyn found Rundle worldly.
 Rundle informed Whiston that he intended to take holy orders, which Whiston took badly; and became more a follower of Samuel Clarke.